8x8 Patch-Antenna-Coupled TeraFET Detector Array for Terahertz Quantum-Cascade-Laser Applications: Detector Implementation

-Gate-bias-dependent source--drain resistance $R_{DS}(V_{GS})$ was measured experimentally for both detectors by sweeping the gate--source voltage at a fixed $V_{DS}=\SI{10}{\milli \volt}$.
-The recorded values are shown in \autoref{fig:RDS_analysis}.
-Due to the parallel readout-circuitry, the channel resistance of the multi-element detector is decreased.
-At the expected most sensitive working point, $V_{GS} = \SI{0.6}{\volt}$ (see Section~\ref{sec:experimental_results}), the resistance is reduced from $R_{DS,SP} \approx \SI{16}{\kilo \ohm}$ to $R_{DS,Arr} \approx \SI{300}{\ohm}$.
-The gate-bias-dependent source--drain resistance, $R_{DS}(V_{GS})$ was measured experimentally for both detectors by sweeping the gate-source voltage while maintaining a fixed $V_{DS}=\SI{10}{\milli\volt}$.
+The gate-bias-dependent source-drain resistance, $R_{DS}(V_{GS})$ was measured experimentally for both detectors by sweeping the gate-source voltage while maintaining a fixed $ V_{DS}=\pm \SI{10}{\milli \volt}$.
 The recorded values are depicted in \autoref{fig:RDS_analysis}.
-As anticipated from fundamental principles such as Kirchhoff's law, the resistance of the multi-element detector decreases from approximately \( R_{DS,SP} \approx \SI{16}{\kilo\ohm} \) to \( R_{DS,Arr} \approx \SI{300}{\ohm} \) at the expected bias operational point around \( V_{GS} = \SI{0.6}{\volt} \) (see Section~\ref{sec:experimental_results}).
+As anticipated from fundamental principles such as Kirchhoff's law, the resistance of the multi-element detector decreases from approximately \( R_{DS,SP} \approx \SI{16}{\kilo\ohm} \) (single element) to \( R_{DS,Arr} \approx \SI{300}{\ohm} \) at the expected bias operational point around \( V_{GS} = \SI{0.6}{\volt} \) (see Section~\ref{sec:experimental_results}).
 This reduction in output impedance simplifies the connection of the multi-element detector to an external amplifier network, rendering it more compatible than a single-element detector and obviating the need for specialized impedance matching techniques.
+In addition to the reduced impedance previously discussed, the presented detector features an increased sensitive area, significantly simplifying the alignment procedure in the experimental beam focus.